ROBOTIS-GIT/emanual/_includes/en/dxl/control_table_status_return_lv.md

-This value decides how to return Status Packet when DYNAMIXEL receives an Instruction Packet.
+The Status Return Level(68) decides how to return Status Packet when DYNAMIXEL receives an Instruction Packet.

 | Value |        Responding Instructions         |              Description              |
 |:-----:|:--------------------------------------:|:-------------------------------------:|